-In this article, you will find important information to know before sharing peppermint with your dog.
+In this article, you will find important information to know before sharing peppermint with your furry friends.
 It’s critical for your dog’s health and safety.

 For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating peppermint.

 - Can Dogs Eat Peppermint Candy?

 - More Dog Food Resources

 Peppermint is really popular during the holidays, a time when candy canes hang tantalizingly on the Christmas tree.
 We bake peppermint cookies, drink peppermint lattes, and diffuse peppermint essential oil around our home.

 How does peppermint affect dogs?
 While it isn’t necessarily toxic to dogs, peppermint can still give them stomach problems, so it’s best to keep peppermint away from your pets unless it’s in a controlled amount in the treats made specifically for dogs.